SanghyukChun/indexing/README.md

 ## index.c
 index.c has init, insert, search, clean and free functions.
 Before use index.c you should initialize index_array_context_t *ctx.
 If you do not need to set index array size by argument, define it as macro. insert returns 1 if array is fully filled after insert given input.
 If array is fully filled, you should sort array, write it in SSD and clean array.
 Now clean_array is deleted from insert function.
 Array is sorted using quick sort.
-It is now implemented in index.c.
-I will change this function using qsort.h
+It is implemented by qsort.h (http://www.corpit.ru/mjt/qsort/qsort.h)
 Seach function first look up bloom filter first and search data using binary search if it may be has data.
+I returns start and end index of given data because array may can have same index.